Three Years of Biking: Reflections and Insights

 Making Biking an Integral Part of Life

-For the first year, biking was an event—a specific task that required dedicated time slots in my schedule.
-But as I started biking more, my father suggested: Why not make biking a part of the routine?
-The switch was simple but transformative.
+For the first year, biking was an event…a specific task that required dedicated time slots in my schedule.
+But as I started biking more, my father suggested, “Why not make biking part of the routine?”
+That switch was fairly straightforward but pretty transformative.
 I began biking to work.
 What was once a separate activity became a part of my commute.
-This integration ensured I remained active, engaged, and connected to biking without the constant battle of finding the ‘extra’ time.
+This integration ensured I remained active, engaged, and connected to biking without the constant battle of finding that ‘extra’ time to bike.

 Understanding Aerobic Threshold (AeT) and the value of low effort/high volume exercises: